Children's book author

 SCWBI

-Membership in SCBWI is open to anyone with an active interest in children’s literature, from picture books to young adult novels.
-We welcome aspiring and published writers, illustrators, and translators, as well as librarians, educators, artists, students, dramatists, musicians, filmmakers, and others.
-A passion for children’s literature is our number one criterion.
+SCWBI welcomes aspiring and published writers, illustrators, and translators, as well as librarians, educators, artists, students, dramatists, musicians, filmmakers, and others.
+A passion for children’s literature is their number one criterion.

 I'd particularly recommend joining one of their critique groups – or finding a local critique group to join.